Math 362

 • Character Theory of Finite Groups (Isaacs 1994).
 A great reference on the relevant techniques in character theory, including an introduction to the theory of Schur covers.

 • Abstract Algebra (Dummit and Foote 2003).
-This textbook was used recently for Math 342.
+This textbook was used recently for Math 342 and is a generally useful reference.
 Its chapters 18 and 19 cover some of the material we will discuss using distinct frameworks and with different motivations.